-"We figured that Laxus was here…" Lucy felt herself touch down and Happy land on the head.
-His added weight didn't help her already stiff neck.
+"We figured that Laxus was here…" Lucy felt herself touch down and Happy land on her head; the added weight didn't help her already stiff neck.

-"He is and Natsu is fighting him.
+"He is.
+Natsu is fighting him.
 You should get away from here; it's too dangerous for you two."
-The words had barely left her mouth when a hot blast of air followed by and explosion caught the group's attention.
-Lucy spun to face the Cathedral.
+The words had barely left her mouth when a hot blast of air followed by an explosion caught the group's attention.
+Lucy spun to face the cathedral.
 She could make out flashes of flames and lightning through the elaborate double doors that had been left ajar.
-When a pained cry from Natsu met her ears, Lucy forgot about Happy, Erza, and Erza's warning; all that mattered in that moment was Laxus and what he was doing to Natsu and the guild.
+When a pained cry from Natsu met her ears, Lucy forgot about Happy, Erza and Erza's warning; all that mattered in that moment was Laxus and what he was doing to Natsu and the guild.

 Suddenly she was running toward the source of the noise.
-Though he legs were weak and threatened to give out with each step and Erza ordered for her to stop and turn back, the Celestial Mage felt as if she had to go.
+Though her legs were weak and threatened to give out with each step and Erza ordered for her to stop and turn back, the celestial mage felt as if she had to go.
 She had to see Laxus and talk to him herself.
 Even if he didn't care and didn't hesitate to attack, she felt as if she had formed a bond with him.
-Despite his arrogance and dirty mind, she had come to truly like him; he was smart, strong, and determined.
+Despite his arrogance and dirty mind, she had come to truly like him; he was smart, strong and determined.
 If he wasn't such an ass he would have set a great goal for her to reach for.

 As she took in the sight of the two mages wailing on each other, she felt her breath leave her.
 She'd never seen anything so brutal before in her life.
 Even Natsu's fight with Gajeel had not felt as intense as the current battle did.
-The Dragon Slayer was doing amazingly well; Lucy had heard that it had only taken a single hit to knock him out in past scuffles.
-Currently though, he was taking blow after blow from Laxus yet still remained standing.
-He even managed a few hits of his own in the short time the girl watched.
+The dragon slayer was doing amazingly well.
+Lucy had heard that it had only taken a single hit to knock him out in past scuffles.
+Currently though, he was taking blow after blow from Laxus yet still remained standing, even managing a few hits of his own in the short time the girl watched.

 Both fighters were strong and had amazing stamina and durability.
 The girl admitted that though the scene was bloody, it was also almost like a dance.
 When one moved, the other reacted accordingly.
 It was a continuous and mesmerizing spectacle, almost appearing practiced if not for the obvious pain involved with each blow.

 Propelled into the air by a punch to his jaw, Natsu recovered and twisted to bring his leg down and across to the side of his opponent's skull.
 The larger male didn't even stagger.
 However, his head was forced to the side slightly and in that instant he caught sight of Lucy in the corner of his eye.
-During that brief moment that his attention was settled on the girl, Natsu managed a second kick to his jaw.
+During that brief moment that Laxus' attention was settled on the girl, Natsu managed a second kick to his jaw.
 He stumbled back a step, but quickly retaliated.
-As soon as Natsu was skidding across the floor and slamming into a pillar he allowed a second glance at Lucy.
+As soon as the boy was skidding across the floor and slamming into a pillar Laxus allowed a second glance at Lucy.
 She appeared to be in a state of shock.

 Natsu growled as he jumped to his feet once more, flames spewing from his mouth in agitation.

-Lucy opened her mouth to answer, but found that no sound would come out.
+Lucy opened her mouth to answer, but no sound escaped her.
 Happy, on the other hand, had no difficulties telling the tale.